gt-etextiles-hacking/JacquardToolkit/README.md

 ### Installation

-JacquardToolkit is currently only availible as a Cocoapod.
+JacquardToolkit is currently only available as a Cocoapod.

 1. Add a pod entry for JacquardToolkit to your Podfile:
 ```sh